Nopphon Lakhonphon

-Nopphon Lakhonphon (นพพล ละครพล, born 19 July 2000) is a Thai professional footballer who plays as a goalkeeper for Thai League 1 club Nakhon Ratchasima, on loan from Buriram United.
+Nopphon Lakhonphon (นพพล ละครพล, born 19 July 2000) is a Thai professional footballer who plays as a goalkeeper for Thai League 1 club Ratchaburi, on loan from Buriram United.

 Club career

 At the age of twelve, he entered trials and was selected for the youth academy of Buriram United.
 He attended secondary school at Phattharaborphit School (near the Buriram United Academy), and played for the school and the youth club.
 The team won the U-19 Thailand Championship ("Coke Cup") in 2017, where Nopphon was named Best Goalkeeper.

 Nopphon had an appearance with Buriram's senior team as early as age fifteen, when he was brought on at the 86th minute in a friendly match against the Laos National Team.
 That year, he was included in Buriram United's roster for the second leg of the Thai League, making him the youngest player in the country's top league.
 Nopphon regularly appeared for the Buriram United B Team in 2017, when the Thai League began allowing clubs to field secondary teams in the Thai League 4.
 He was loaned to Lampang for the 2019 season.
 He was in goal 33 times for the second division club from Lampang.
 Immediately afterwards, he was loaned to Nakhon Pathom United from Nakhon Pathom, who had recently been promoted to the second division, in early 2020.
 With Nakhon Pathom he was third in the table and thus qualified for the promotion games to the first division.
 For Nakhon Pathom he completed 29 second division games.
 He returned to Buriram at the end of May 2021.
 At the end of the 2021/22 season he celebrated the Thai championship with Buriram.